Sustainable Lives: Food Choices as Politics and Lifestyle

 In this collaborative research endeavor, the drivers of food choices and how changing discourses, norms and attitudes about food relate to actual patterns of food consumption will be investigated.
 This question can only be tackled in a comprehensive interdisciplinary approach that looks at both, discourses about food and the everyday practices of food consumption.

-In addition to the topic of food choices, we will enlarge our focus to other consumer decisions such as mobility choices (traveling, car ownership, flying by plane).
+In addition to the topic of food choices, we will enlarge our focus to other consumer decisions such as housing or mobility choices (traveling, car ownership, flying by plane).
 Overall, we are concerned with understanding how these decisions are embedded in and influenced by discourses about politics, identity and sustainability, and which other factors (habits, infrastructure, etc.) play a role.

 |Find out more about the previous work of the Research Group here|